|Abbreviationes™ Online – Web Browsers|

 Laptops and Desktops

-• Abbreviationes™ Classic on Windows 10 Enterprise, version 2004 (Microsoft Edge 83)
+• Abbreviationes™ Classic on Windows 11 Education (Microsoft Edge 101)

 Smartphones and Tablets

-• Abbreviationes™ Professional on iOS 13 (iPhone 11 Pro) (Safari Mobile)
+• Abbreviationes™ Professional on iOS 15 (iPhone 13 mini) (Safari Mobile)

 ¹ WebFonts is a technology for automatically loading fonts over the Web,